sebasquirarte/biostats/README.md

 #### Key features

-- Summary statistics
+- Descriptive statistics
 - Exploratory data analysis (EDA)
 - Sample size and power calculation
-- Statistical tests
+- Statistical tests and inference
 - Data cleaning, transformation, and visualization

 *Developed by the biostatistics team at [Laboratorios Sophia S.A. de